 - 1 to 2 hours Time to Spend

 Read about how we rank Things to Do.

-Unlike the other two Telfair Museums, the Owens-Thomas House and Museum focuses less on art and more on architecture, which is sure to impress.
-"The architecture inside the home is amazing both in its elegance and simplicity.
-No pics allowed inside the home ...
-Pictures can't do justice to the kind of beauty you will encounter," said one TripAdvisor user.
-If you like history, then an hour or two at the Owens-Thomas House should definitely make it on to your to-do list.
+George Welshman Owens was a wealthy planter, lawyer and politician who lived in this house with his wife, six children and 14 slaves beginning in 1830.
+Unlike the other two Telfair Museums, the Owens-Thomas House & Slave Quarters focuses less on art and more on architecture, which is sure to impress.
+In fact, recent visitors described the house as both simple and elegant.
+If you like history, then an hour or two at the Owens-Thomas House & Slave Quarters should definitely make it on to your to-do list.
 A tour of the facility reveals what life was like for the upper-class in 19th century Savannah: You'll see Greek-inspired craftsmanship and beautiful stained glass, not to mention the old carriage house and slave quarters.

 The Owens-Thomas House sits in the heart of the Historic District, just a few blocks northeast of Juliette Gordon Low's Birthplace.
-You must visit the house on a guided tour, which are offered on 15-minute intervals daily until 4:30 p.m.
+You must visit the house on a guided tour, which are offered on 20-minute intervals daily until 4:20 p.m.
 The home is open Tuesday through Saturday from 10 a.m. to 5 p.m. and Sunday and Monday from noon to 5 p.m.
-Admission is $15 for adults and $5 for children.
-You can also purchase a combined ticket, which grants entry to the Owens-Thomas House as well as the other two Telfair facilities.
+Admission costs $20 for adults and $15 for students, ages 13 through 30.
+Kids 12 and younger are admitted for free.
+Keep in mind that admission to one site includes a visit to each of the other Telfair sites, including the Jepson Center and the Telfair Academy.
 For more information, check out the Telfair Museums website.